Savannah State Tigers and Lady Tigers: Men's basketball

 Savannah State competes in NCAA Division II as a member of the Southern Intercollegiate Athletic Conference since July 2019, and plays home games in Tiger Arena on the university campus.

 The school gained notoriety when they finished the 2004–2005 men's basketball season a winless 0–28, the first Division I team to do so since Prairie View A&M University in 1991–1992.
 The Tigers were the 2011–12 MEAC regular season champions and received an automatic bid into the 2012 NIT, their first ever appearance in any Division I tournament as a Division I member.
 The team posted a 21–10 overall mark and lead the MEAC in scoring defense, only allowing 58.9 points per game and were second in the conference in scoring margin (+5.4).

 The Tigers defeated Benedict College, 76–62, to win the 2022 SIAC Men's Basketball Tournament.

+Savannah State won their second SIAC Men's Basketball Tournament Championship in 2025, when they upset Tuskegee 67-66 in the title game.